XanaduAI/blackbird/doc/syntax.rst

 set of gates only needs to be defined one time, accompanied by arrays containing the parameters that are to be used in each loop.

-TDM programs has reserved words starting with a "p" followed by a number; e.g., ``p0``, ``p1``, or ``p42``.
-These are placeholders for the parameters in their corresponding arrays (see example below).
+TDM programs has reserved words starting with a ``p`` followed by a number; e.g., ``p0``, ``p1``, or ``p42``.
+These are placeholders for the parameters in their corresponding arrays (see script example below).

 .. code-block:: python